 Information for patients receiving a biopsy

 What is a biopsy?
 Should an abnormal area appear on your cervix, a tiny pinch of tissue, or a biopsy, will be removed from that area.
 The specimen will then be sent to a pathology laboratory for processing and evaluation.
-The final results are returned to your physician within one week.
+The final results are returned to your health care provider within one week.

 Will the biopsy be painful?
 This pinch biopsy will hurt as would a pinch anywhere on your body.
 The cervix has fewer pain fibers than your skin so this will not be severely painful.
 Anesthesia is not required.